Back to all posts

 What is non-billable work?

-Even though non-billable work is not requested by a client, it is equally important to keep your business running smoothly.
-For example, employee development will contribute to the quality of different tasks, but can rarely be assigned to a single client's project.
+Even though non-billable work is not requested by a client, it is an important component in keeping your business running smoothly.
+For example, employee development and training will contribute to the quality of different tasks, but can rarely be assigned to a single client's project.
 Social activities may be important for team morale, but you cannot charge clients for these work hours.

 While these activities cannot be billed to the client and fall under the category of non-billable work, you need to pay your employees for the time and effort they put in.
 The following are a few examples of non-billable tasks: